-The CVS Health Foundation and American Cancer Society® partnered in 2016 to deliver more than $3.5 million in grants to 125 institutions of higher learning to help accelerate and expand the number of 100 percent smoke- and tobacco-free college and university campuses throughout the United States.
-The grants help institutions take a comprehensive approach to implement tobacco-free campus policies, including cessation, education and support services for students.
+CVS Health and the American Cancer Society have a long-standing shared commitment to helping people on their path to better health.
+In 2016, the CVS Health Foundation and American Cancer Society began working together to deliver more than $3.5 million in grants to 125 institutions of higher learning to help accelerate and expand the number of 100 percent smoke- and tobacco-free college and university campuses throughout the United States.
+The grants helped institutions take a comprehensive approach to implement tobacco-free campus policies, including cessation, education and support services for students.

-The partnership created the Tobacco-Free Generation Campus Initiative, part of Be The First, CVS Health’s five-year, $50 million initiative that supports education, advocacy, tobacco control and healthy behavior programming.
+The partnership created the Tobacco-Free Generation Campus Initiative, part of Be The First, CVS Health’s five-year, $50 million initiative to support education, advocacy, tobacco control and healthy behavior programming.

 In 2018, CVS Pharmacy became the exclusive official retail pharmacy partner of the American Cancer Society and committed to supporting ACS’ breakthrough research, patient programs and services, and free 24/7 cancer helpline.